quangvo09/djadmin-pro/README.md

-# Add some magic to Dj Admin
+# Add some magic to Django

 An Awesome extension that help quering with django faster and easier